The Bible is made up of two documents: the Old Testament and the New Testament.

 The cross changed everything

-In the moment Jesus died the temple veil was supernaturally torn.
+When did the old covenant end?
+The moment Jesus died the temple veil was supernaturally torn.
 It was rent from top to bottom signifying that God was done with the old covenant.
 The law was a shadow, but Christ is the reality.
 Jesus is the old covenant fulfilled.

 By calling this covenant “new,” he has made the first one obsolete; and what is obsolete and outdated will soon disappear.
-(Hebrews 8:13, NIV)
+(Hebrews 8:13)

 Christ’s perfect sacrifice made the old covenant instantly obsolete.
 From God’s perspective it had served no further purpose.
 Yet after Christ died religious Jews continued bringing animals to the temple to be slain in ritual sacrifice.